PnS2019/pns2019.github.com/session_05.md

 In the last five sessions, we learned how to use Keras for symbolic computation and for solving Machine Learning problems.
 We also learned how to use OpenCV, `numpy`, `scikit-image` to process image data.
-You might be overwhelmed by how much software there is to solve some particular problem.
+You might be overwhelmed by how many softwares there are to solve some particular problem.
 You probably wonder if this is enough for dealing with practical issues in future projects.